Too low capacity. Voltage drops sharply

 Charge the battery with a small current so that the plaque gradually disappears.
 If the power remains low after charging, replace the battery.

-Replace battery.
+Replace the battery.

-Insufficient battery charging while driving
+Insufficient battery charge while driving

-Faulty alternator, voltage regulator or connecting wires
+The generator, voltage regulator or connecting wires are faulty

-The ribbed belt is loose.
-Faulty tensioner
+The V-belt is loose.
+The tensioner is faulty

-Replace battery.
+Replace the battery.

-Replace battery.
+Replace the battery.

 * these positions apply only to conventional batteries